February 2022 (PDF)

 There is not usually a fee for this, though we can charge a reasonable fee based on the administrative cost of providing the information if a request is manifestly unfounded or excessive, or for requests for further copies of the same information.

-The GDPR refers to sensitive personal data as “special categories of personal data”.
+The DPA refers to sensitive personal data as “special categories of personal data”.

 We do not record any such special data.